The seven days of the week are named after the seven "moving stars" of the heavens visible to the naked eye:

 Saturn, Jupiter, Mars, Sun, Venus, Mercury, Moon

 Notice these do not correspond to the order of the days of the week.
-What's up with that?
+Why?

 If you trace this out, you find that the 25th hour (the first hour of the new day) is the Sun.